Additional Book Information

 Friend of My Youth is a taut, efficient book: part novel and part manifesto.
 It presents itself as a work of fiction about friendship, the experiences of youth and the city of Mumbai, but really it’s a kind of anti-novel: a book about the failures of fiction to account for the realities of memory.

 Chaudhuri is an exceptionally subtle writer, a skeptical seeker rather than a postmodern show-off.
-However you classify it, this journey through the traces of his past earns its literary sleight-of-hand.
+However you classify it, this journey through the traces of his past earns its literary sleight-of-hand....…In a book that (in a good sense) marks time, the narrator prepares for his next ‘leap of life’.
+Like Benjamin’s Angel of History, which Chaudhuri does credit, these elegiac ruminations look backwards but move forwards.

-Fiercely intelligent [and] elegant.
-[Chaudhuri] combines a serious reflection on psychology and friendship with an examination of the artist's relationship to real life.
+Fiercely intelligent...elegant.
+[Chaudhuri] combines a serious reflection on psychology and friendship with an examination of the artist’s relationship to real life.

-What his work exemplifies is somebody who views the canon as everything, that there isn't a form of canonical literature that makes him cleave to one culture or the other.
+What [Chaudhuri’s] work exemplifies is somebody who views the canon as everything, that there isn’t a form of canonical literature that makes him cleave to one culture or the other.

 I realized that I had no terms in my critical lexicon to communicate the delight and the pleasure that his writing had given me.
 I haven’t encountered such joyous and playful writing about walking or eating...as I have in Chaudhuri’s books.